sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Manipulate the graphics package's list of extensions
+Short desc    : Manipulate the graphics package's list of extensions
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package provides macros for adding to, and reordering the
+Descript     : This package provides macros for adding to, and reordering the
              : list of graphics file extensions recognised by package
              : graphics.
 ```